1688 Germantown Quaker Petition Against Slavery: The issue of slavery

 Some of the early settlers of Philadelphia and its surrounding towns were wealthy and purchased African slaves to work on their farms.
-Although many such slaveowners also had immigrated to escape religious persecution, they saw no contradiction in owning slaves.
-Although serfdom had already been abolished in northwestern Europe by 1500, servitude was still ubiquitous, and sometimes under harsh conditions.
+Although many such slave owners also had immigrated to escape religious persecution, they saw no contradiction in owning slaves.
+Although serfdom had already been abolished in Northwestern Europe by 1500, servitude was still ubiquitous, and sometimes under harsh conditions.
 Many immigrants to the new colony were indentured servants, who had signed an agreement to work for several years in exchange for being transported via a passenger ship to the new colony.
 Slavery was widespread in the American colonies, and local slave markets ensured the ease of purchasing slaves to the general populace.
 The Atlantic slave trade was beginning to rapidly expand, and many settlers thought it necessary for economic growth in the colonies.
 Many slave ship owners and captains made large profits transporting slaves from Africa to the Caribbean and mainland North America.
 William Penn oversaw the economic progress of his colony and once proudly declared that during the course of a year Philadelphia had received ten slave ships.

-The first settlers of Germantown were soon joined by several more Quaker and Mennonite families from Krisheim, also in the Rhine valley, who were ethnic Germans but spoke a similar dialect to the Hollanders from Krefeld.
-Some out of pragmatism attended the local Quaker Meetings held in the newly built homes of immigrants, becoming involved and accepted in the Philadelphia Quaker community, and eventually joining as members.
+The first settlers of Germantown were soon joined by several more Quaker and Mennonite families from Kriegsheim (Monsheim), also in the Rhine valley, who were ethnic Germans but spoke a similar dialect to the Hollanders from Krefeld.
+Some out of pragmatism attended the local Quaker meetings held in the newly built homes of immigrants, becoming involved and accepted in the Philadelphia Quaker community, and eventually joining as members.
 However, in several ways they felt themselves outsiders, which allowed them to question the social values in the nascent colony.
-Some attended the Quaker Meeting temporarily while they waited for a Mennonite minister to arrive, and then helped to build the first Mennonite Meetinghouse.
-The town prospered and grew, and a Quaker Meeting was organized at Thones Kunders's house, under the care of Dublin (Abington Meeting).
-By 1686 a Quaker Meetinghouse was constructed near the current site of Germantown Friends Meeting.
+Some attended the Quaker meeting temporarily while they waited for a Mennonite minister to arrive, and then helped to build the first Mennonite Meetinghouse.
+The town prospered and grew, and a Quaker meeting was organized at Thones Kunders's house, under the care of Dublin (Abington Meeting).
+By 1686, a Quaker meetinghouse was constructed near the current site of the Germantown Friends Meeting.

 The German-Dutch settlers were unaccustomed to owning slaves, although from the shortage of labor they understood why slavery was required to ensure the economic prosperity of the colony.
 Slaves and indentured servants were a valuable asset for a farmer because they were not paid.
 Yet the German-Dutch settlers refused to buy slaves themselves and quickly saw the contradiction in the slave trade and in farmers who forced people to work.
 Although in their native Germany and Holland the Krefelders had been persecuted because of their beliefs, only people who had been convicted of a crime could be forced to work in servitude.
 In what turned out to be a revolutionary leap of insight, the Germantowners saw a fundamental similarity between the right to be free from persecution on account of their beliefs and the right to be free from being forced to work against their will.